 Most traditional medical insurance plans cover all types of medical expenses with one comprehensive plan.
 You may use a secondary plan for dental, vision, or prescription coverage.
 Still, a visit to the doctor’s office is likely covered with the same insurance that covers a visit to the emergency room.

-If that’s the insurance model that you’re familiar with, Medicare’s coverage may be a new concept.
+If that’s the insurance model you’re familiar with, Medicare’s coverage may be a new concept.

 Medicare coverage is separated into parts.
 Parts A and B are the most popular.